JhouLab/Pi5WebcamRecorder/README.md

 # GETTING STARTED:

-Hopefully someone has already installed all files and libraries for you.
-If not, skip to the bottom "Installing on a new machine", then come back here when you are done.
+If not already installed, see instructions below: "Installing on a new machine"

-By default, program saves to the program directory.
-If not sure where that is, look here first:
+By default, videos are saved to the program directory.
+On most JhouLab computers it is the following (but your installation might be different):

     /home/jhoulab/Documents/github/Pi5WebcamRecorder

-To change save folder (e.g. to external drive) see below under "CONFIGURING".
+To change save folder (e.g. to external drive) specify that folder name in a config.txt file.
+See instructions below under "CONFIGURING".

-Now launch the program with one of the following methods:
+To launch the program, use one of the following methods:

     Method 1: From command line (must be in program folder):

       python -m WEBCAM_RECORD

     Method 2: From Thonny (Pi's pre-installed Python IDE).
+      Click "Load", select WEBCAM_RECORD.py,
-Open WEBCAM_RECORD.py, then hit "Run" button (green circle with white triangle).
+      then click "Run" (green button with white triangle).

-Upon launch, it will scan the system for up to 4 connected USB cameras, then display them in a 2x2 grid.
-The position in the grid matches the position of the physical USB port.
+Upon launch, program scans for USB cameras, then displays them in a 2x2 grid.
-The cameras are numbered 1-4, in the following order:
+The position in the grid matches the the physical USB port position, as shown below:

     -------------
     |  1  |  2  |